Gerald Ford: Foreign policy

 Ford continued the détente policy with both the Soviet Union and China, easing the tensions of the Cold War.
 Still in place from the Nixon administration was the Strategic Arms Limitation Treaty (SALT).
 The thawing relationship brought about by Nixon's visit to China was reinforced by Ford's own visit in December 1975.
 The Administration entered into the Helsinki Accords with the Soviet Union in 1975, creating the framework of the Helsinki Watch, an independent non-governmental organization created to monitor compliance which later evolved into Human Rights Watch.

 Ford attended the inaugural meeting of the Group of Seven (G7) industrialized nations (initially the G5) in 1975 and secured membership for Canada.
 Ford supported international solutions to issues.
 "We live in an interdependent world and, therefore, must work together to resolve common economic problems," he said in a 1974 speech.

 In November 1975, Ford adopted the global human population control recommendations of National Security Study Memorandum 200 – a national security directive initially commissioned by Nixon – as United States policy in the subsequent NSDM 314.
 The plan explicitly states the goal was population control and not improving the lives of individuals despite instructing organizers to "emphasize development and improvements in the quality of life of the poor", later explaining the projects were "primarily for other reasons".
 Upon approving the plan, Ford stated "United States leadership is essential to combat population growth, to implement the World Population Plan of Action and to advance United States security and overseas interests".
 Population control policies were adopted to protect American economic and military interests, with the memorandum arguing that population growth in developing countries resulted with such nations gaining global political power, that more citizens posed a risk to accessing foreign natural resources while also making American businesses vulnerable to governments seeking to fund a growing population, and that younger generations born would be prone to anti-establishment behavior, increasing political instability.

+Indonesia and East Timor

+As South Vietnam collapsed, an anti-communist Indonesia was seen as essential by the United States.
+Good relations with the Indonesian government were considered more important than the decolonization process in East Timor.
+The Ford administration gave the Suharto regime in Indonesia economic and military support, even as it invaded East Timor and committed a genocide that killed close to a third of the population.
+One day prior to the invasion, Ford and Kissinger met with Suharto, and they assured him that relations with Indonesia would remain strong regardless of Indonesia's actions and that it would not object to the annexation of East Timor.